COR Freedom

 • Use: Long-Term Only

-Composite ramps run $200-$300 per linear foot.
-Composite is made to look like wood decking, but it’s actually a mix of wood fiber and plastic.
-This combination creates planks that last longer than wood and don’t require staining.
+Composite wheelchair ramps typically cost between $200 and $300 per linear foot.
+Composite material is designed to look like wood decking but is made from a blend of wood fiber and plastic.
+This combination creates planks that are more durable than wood and don’t require staining or sealing over time.

 • Pros: Longer Lasting And Less Maintenance Than Wood, High Weight Capacity